TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Carray/Index.rst

          cObject

    Description
-         This is a numerical "array" of content-objects (cObjects).
-The order with which you specific the objects is not important as the array will be sorted before it's parsed!
+         This is a numerical "array" of content objects (cObjects).
+The order in which you specify the objects is not important as the array will be sorted numerically before it's parsed!

 .. container:: table-row